siudeer/airspace-hugo/exampleSite/content/english/_index.md

 portfolio:
   enable: true
   bg_image: images/feature-bg.jpg
-  title: WE BELIEVE IN GREAT IDEAS
+  title: WHERE DO DEER GO ON CAMPUS?
   content: "Southern Illinois possesses some of the highest abundance of white-tailed
     deer within the state, and deer can be easily observed around and within the city of Carbondale, including on Southern Illinois University’s campus.
 Deer behavior